Geometric shapes and diagonals in photography

 One of the main problems photography newcomers have, is that they spend a lot of time thinking about the scenery.
 They think about photographing landscapes and mountains, of shooting portraits and of photographing clouds.
 But to improve the photography skills you need to break away from this and learn to watch all these things abstractly.
 For a subject or a person, you see with your naked eye, has a completely different impact when you look at them on a two-dimensional image.

 Diagonals in photography

 Our eyes like to follow lines, diagonals and geometric shapes on two dimensional compositions.
 You can use this particularity to create tension and dynamic in your photos.
 Sometimes you can also support the rule of thirds through this.
 Besides that, diagonals strengthen the depth effect of landscape photos.
 In our western cultural circle, we are used to read from the left to the right.
 For that reason we follow the diagonals unconscious from the left to the right too.

-Geometric shapes are clear and are attracting our attention.
-That is why geometric shapes achieve in two dimensional photos a strong impression.
+Geometric shapes are clear and they attracting our attention.
+That’s why they achieve a strong impression in two-dimensional photos.
 Geometric patterns already have been used in the past by famous painters.
 Apparently they knew about the psychological impact of those.

 Not only that: geometric shapes add structure and can help the viewer to keep his eyes within the frame of the image.
 Indeed, every shape has its own expression.
 For example, our mind perceives shapes like a rectangle or a square as conformity.

-Thus, the goal is to engage the viewer and to attract attention.
-You will know if you made a good photo by using geometric patterns when the viewer would say it is a succeeded picture, without the ability to explain why it is a good one.
-But you will know.
-Thus, seeing photographically also means to sensitize the eye for geometric shapes.
+Thus, seeing photographically also means to sensitize your eye for geometric shapes.
 When you look at a motif that is interesting for you, try to find some lines, diagonals, etc. in it, so you can place it effectively in your composition.

 Two forms of geometry